 Today, however, I would instead recommend a self-hosted website on WordPress.

 Though it may take a little more time to figure things out on WordPress, the features and customization are much better than that of Wix.
 Plus, if you design for bloggers (which are crawling out of the woodwork these days), you’ll definitely want to learn how to design websites on WordPress.

 Now that you have a business website established, you’ll want to start a Facebook business page to showcase your website!
 You can start the page at any time.
 Simply let your followers know that your business website is “coming soon.”

 Facebook offers a step-by-step tutorial that will help you set up your business page!

-You can also start a Twitter, Pinterest, and Instagram account, but I highly recommend focussing on one platform in the beginning.
+You can also start a Twitter, Pinterest, and Instagram account, but I highly recommend focusing on one platform in the beginning.
 It’s easy to burn out when too many things are happening at one time.

 There is plenty of web design work from home that you can start working on without treating it as a business.
 The main issue with doing this long-term is that you will end up cutting your profits significantly.
 When you list your services on another platform, that website will take up to 50% of your earnings!
 So be careful not to make this your long-term plan!

 To find web designing projects to work from home, list your services on either or both of the following platforms.
 Be sure to check their terms of service for fees!

 Next, you’ll want to establish base pricing for your services along with your policies and terms of service.